LoayMoh99/MinlyLite/README.md

     -   Dockerhub (as our docker images registery)
     -   Docker-compose  for orchasteration
     -   ngnix as a web server (as a proxy)
-    -   CICD using Github actions
+    -   CICD using Github actions;

+**CI is working and every push on main it push new images in Dockerhub.**

 ## Project setup